 In Indonesia and the Philippines, explosive growth and rapid modernization test religious belief and attitudes toward family planning.

-Chronically unstable and corrupt — and now bracing for more chaos from Afghanistan — Tajikistan's president is staking his country's future on the biggest dam in the world.
+Tajikistan is chronically unstable and corrupt—and now bracing for more chaos from Afghanistan.
+Its president is staking his country's future on the biggest dam in the world.

 Chile's coastal waters are among the richest in the world, but years of exploitation have exacted a toll on resources.
 As Congress debates a solution, fishing outfits scrap for their survival.